wdestang/My-Portfolio/README.md

-# analyzing-data-python
+# Data Analysis with Excel, Python and SQL

-Analyzing Historical Stock/Revenue Data and Building a Dashboard
+These are a series of labs and projects completed showcasing knowledge with Microsoft Excel, Python, SQL and ability to create meaningful dashboards.